 One Kartikeya episode appears in both the Tamil and the Nepali traditions in nearly identical form and is worth mentioning because it complicates a too-simple reading of the deity.
 In this episode, Kartikeya and his elder brother Ganesha are set a contest by their parents Shiva and Parvati.
 The prize is a divine fruit, and the contest is a race around the three worlds.
 Kartikeya, the senapati and the swift warrior, mounts his peacock and circles the cosmos at full speed.
 Ganesha, slower-bodied and elephant-headed, simply walks around his parents and announces that they are the three worlds for him.
 Ganesha wins the fruit on the cleverness of the answer.
 Kartikeya, returning to find the contest already settled, leaves home in anger and retreats to Palani, the southern hill, where he renounces ornament and royal rank and remains for the rest of cosmic time.

 The episode is read in the Tamil tradition with great tenderness.
 The deity of swift, righteous, front-rank combat is also, the same myth quietly notes, capable of being wounded by a perceived injustice and of withdrawing from family life rather than negotiating it.
 The astrological echo is precise.
-Mars in a kundli can withdraw, sometimes permanently, when the native feels the dharmic outlet they expected has been denied them.
+Mars in a kundli can withdraw, sometimes permanently, when a person feels the dharmic outlet they expected has been denied them.
 The reading is not pejorative; it is descriptive.
 A chart-reader noting an isolated Mars, or a Mars cut off from its natural houses, can use the Palani episode to read the placement with the deity's own dignity rather than with the language of mere disappointment.

 Why Kartikeya is the Deity of Mangal